Spear Phishing: How Ready is your Organization to Fend off Attacks

-Rake Narang: What is industrial phishing and how is this more of a concern for enterprises?
+Info Security PG: What is industrial phishing and how is this more of a concern for enterprises?
 How often does malicious email content bypass traditional security filters?

 Kevin Epstein: As malware volumes continue to increase, the threat of email borne attacks is greater than ever.
 One of the most common, and difficult to detect, email threats comes in the form of phishing and spear-phishing emails.